 - You qualify for a service retirement under the Tier 2 Hybrid Retirement System at the time of death. - 2.)
-You have 25 or more years of service credit at the time of death. - 3.)
-You have 20-24 years of service credit and you are not age 60 or older at the time of death, your spouse will receive a reduced benefit. - 4.)
-You have 15-19 years of service credit and you are not age 62 or older at the time of death, your spouse will receive a reduced benefit.
+You have 20-24 years of service credit and you are not age 60 or older at the time of death, your spouse will receive a reduced benefit. - You have 15-19 years of service credit and you are not age 62 or older at the time of death, your spouse will receive a reduced benefit.